 Links are Scala pairs, with the first field being the label, and the second one a valid URL.
 The <label> is simply a string identifier that you choose and that means something to you.

-You can see the effect of a custom link in figure 1, which shows how a label Source becomes a hyperlink that anyone viewing the build scan can follow.
+You can see the effect of a custom link in figure 1, which shows how a label Source becomes a hyperlink that anyone viewing the Build Scan can follow.

 There are limits on captured links: